bipolarmorgan/SlavehackLegacy/README.md

 If you want a full answer, you should contact one of the three developers that worked on it, as I did not.
 I contacted Trizzel over e-mail who gave me all the explanation I needed, which is that they all became too busy to devote enough time to developing the project.
 Like I said, if you want a full answer you should contact Trizzel, Rummik, or Pengi.

+### Ok, so how do I contribute?

+Contributing to the project is very easy and takes little time to get setup.
+First you're going to need Git.
+I recommend using Git Bash (the terminal) for GitHub as it's easier to explain believe it or not.

+Next you'll want to Fork the project.
+For info on how to do that, follow this tutorial step-by-step and you'll be fine: https://help.github.com/articles/fork-a-repo

+After you've forked the project and created a fix you'd like to submit, you'll create a pull request for your fork which I'll review and push to the project.

+### Where can I test the game out?

+There's currently a live build at http://slavehack-legacy.herokuapp.com/

 ## The Game

 ### Currently implemented features